La Noche de los Libros

 Data Migration

-- Content Management: Enabled non-technical staff to update event details through Supabase's admin interface
+- Empower non-technical staff to update event content through the admin panel

 Limitations